Lewisham East (UK Parliament constituency): Constituency profile

-The constituency stretches from affluent Blackheath to the wards to the south of the constituency which contain more social housing and less architectural grandeur.
-Incidence of social deprivation is highest towards central Lewisham and the Rushey Green area of Catford, a low-to-middle income area which was home to one of the first indoor shopping malls in England.
+Lewisham East is a mostly suburban constituency in the Borough of Lewisham in Greater London.
+It covers the neighbourhoods of Catford, Hither Green, Southend, Grove Park and part of Lee.
+The area was mostly rural during the 19th century and contains some Victorian era housing, but was developed into suburbs in the early 20th century.
+Lee has average levels of wealth but the rest of the constituency has high levels of deprivation.
+House prices are lower than the London average.

-At the southern end of the constituency is Grove Park, one of the quieter and more prosperous parts of Lewisham, and more marginal between Labour and the Conservatives than the rest of the borough.
-Some wards in the constituency are steadily increasing in average income and median age, and thus have become Conservative targets in local elections.
-Nonetheless, Labour MP Heidi Alexander increased her majority in 2015 and then again in 2017.
-In the by-election of 2018, the Labour vote fell from 68% to 50%.
+In general, residents of Lewisham East are young, have average levels of education and have low rates of homeownership.
+Household income is below the London average and a high proportion of residents work in health, education and the public sector.
+The percentage of people claiming unemployment benefits is nearly double the nationwide figure.
+White people made up 49% of residents at the 2021 census.
+Black people were the largest ethnic minority group at 29%, including large Jamaican and Nigerian communities.
+Asians made up 9% of the population.
+At the local borough council, all seats in the constituency are represented by Labour Party councillors.
+An estimated 60% of voters in Lewisham East supported remaining in the European Union in the 2016 referendum, the same percentage as London as a whole and higher than the nationwide figure of 48%.

 History

 Lewisham East was created for the 1918 general election.
 From 1945 to 1950 the seat was represented by cabinet minister Herbert Morrison of the Labour Party, who took the seat from its first MP, Conservative Assheton Pownall, a former army officer.

 The seat was abolished in 1950 but recreated in 1974.
 From 1979 to 1997 the constituency was a marginal seat.
 The MP from 1983 to 1992 was Minister for Sport Colin Moynihan (Conservative).
 Since the 1997 general election the seat has swung towards Labour; in 2014 Labour won a landslide victory at the local council elections, with the Liberal Democrats losing ten seats and the Conservatives losing their only remaining councillor, while Steve Bullock was re-elected as the directly elected mayor of Lewisham, having held the office since its creation in 2002.
 Lewisham East had the 51st largest Labour vote share in the country at the 2015 election, out of 650 constituencies.